thosgood/this-weeks-finds/markdown/1-50/week006.md

 is the likelihood of serious technical problems.
 Some of these are discussed in

-6) P. Hajicek, "Comment on "Time in quantum gravity --- an hypothesis"", _Phys.
+6) P. Hajicek, 'Comment on "Time in quantum gravity --- an hypothesis"', _Phys.
 Rev._ **D44** (1991), 1337--1338.

 (But I haven't actually read this, just Isham's description.)
 Also,